10 Things to do in Downtown Greenville for Under 10 Bucks

 9. Treat yourself to a Southern style biscuit and then take a healthy ride along the Swamp Rabbit trail

 The Swamp Rabbit trail is the premiere recreational attraction within the Greenville city limits.
 The 22 mile long paved bath is shared amongst runners, dog walkers, rollerbladers, and cyclists.
 There is a nice section of the path which begins near Cleveland Park in downtown Greenville.
-The trail connects many sights of interest.
+The trail connects various city attractions such as the Greenville Zoo.

-Before your ride, treat yourself to a Southern style biscuit and gravy (or go crazy at the dozen plus flavors of jam and honey bar) at Biscuit Head, one of the local favorite’s for a quick, tasty, and affordable breakfast.
+Before your ride, treat yourself to a Southern style biscuit and gravy (or mix and match local jams at the self service bar) at Biscuit Head, a local’s favorite for a quick, tasty, and affordable breakfast.
 They offer an excellent Half Breakfast deal where you get 2 eggs, a side, and a huge biscuit for just 6 bucks.
 Not a bad way to fuel up before your ride!

 Estimated cost: $6 for breakfast at Biscuit Head.
 Tip: Bring your own bike if your traveling via a road trip to save on the insane bike rental fees.
 If you need a rental, Reedy Rides is the best option downtown.